 However, these solutions are still reserved for larger corporations, such as Toyota and the like, who have the financial means and technical personnel to complete such a task.
 Another factor that must be taken into account when rating the compatibility of a camera is whether or not it is accessible and financially manageable to the end user.

-And so below is a list of the top cameras for mobile mapping for 2021.
+And so below is a list of the best cameras for mobile mapping for 2021.

 Price: $3995 + processing fees per kilometer (camera is vendor-locked)